Papantla Veracruz: Magical Town and the Famous “Flyers”

 During colonial times, it was first called Alcaldía Mayor de Papantla and then Villa de Santa María de Papantla.

-In August 1910, it was granted the title of “city,” with the name of Papantla de Hidalgo.
+In August 1910, it was granted the title of “city,” Papantla de Hidalgo.

 Where is Papantla Veracruz?

 Veracruz city is 228 km from Papantla, while Tuxpan is 82 km, Poza Rica 110 km, the state capital, Xalapa, 205 km, Cordoba 340 km, and Orizaba 445 km.

 If you’re going from Mexico City to the Magical Town, you must travel 335 km northeast by the federal Highway 132D.

 Papantla, Veracruz, has a tropical climate due to its latitude and low altitude, only 191 meters above sea level.

 The average annual temperature is 24° C, which rises to 26 to 28° C in the hottest period (April to September), although it can sometimes go above 32° C.